tomwhite007/rename-angular-component/README.md

 Thanks to you for reading this.

 As we have passed 20,000 users of this extension on this release, I think it's fairly safe to say a few of you consider this extension worth adding to [John Papa's Angular Essentials](https://marketplace.visualstudio.com/items?itemName=johnpapa.angular-essentials) collection.
-I would be grateful if you could comment or leave an emoji on [this issue I raised on his repo](https://github.com/johnpapa/vscode-angular-essentials/issues/45) a while back.
+I would be grateful if you could comment or leave an emoji on [this request I raised on his repo](https://github.com/johnpapa/vscode-angular-essentials/issues/45) a while back.
 Any VSCode Extension reviews are also very welcome.
 Thank you.

 ## Release Notes